-You may rely on AAA for roadside assistance and travel plans — add foreign currency to its suite of services.
-Its Visa TravelMoney card can make you feel less like a tourist by simplifying currency conversions and foreign exchange rates.
-And the good news is you don’t have to be a member to get it.
+Rely on AAA for roadside assistance and travel plans — plus, foreign currency exchange.
+Its Visa TravelMoney card simplifies currency conversions and foreign exchange rates.
+And the good news is you can get it without membership.

-The chip and PIN protected AAA Visa TravelMoney card comes with the security of traveler’s checks and the simplicity of a Visa branded credit card.
-Accepted all over the world, the Visa TravelMoney card will convert your USD to the local currency almost anywhere around the world.
-And you’ll enjoy Visa’s zero liability policy protecting you from fraud and unauthorized purchases.
+The chip and PIN-protected AAA Visa TravelMoney card comes with the security of traveler’s checks and the simplicity of a Visa-branded credit card.
+Accepted all over the world, the Visa TravelMoney card will convert your USD to the local currency almost anywhere.
+And you’ll enjoy Visa’s zero-liability policy protecting you from fraud and unauthorized purchases.

 What is the AAA Visa TravelMoney card?

 The AAA Visa TravelMoney card works like a debit card — use your card at merchants and ATM to access money when traveling abroad.
 But, this card isn’t attached to your bank account.
 Instead load the card with the money you plan to take on your trip, and use it to pay for dinner, souvenirs, excursions or anything else.

 What’s more, if you buy your plane tickets with the AAA Visa TravelMoney card, your purchase is protected in case of a canceled or delayed flight.
 You’ll also have access to emergency cash replacement and 24-hour customer service.